tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-testnets.md

 > You must register your baker if:
 >
 > * You're setting up a new baker (first time)
-> * Your baker has been inactive beyond the inactivity period (2 cycles - about 40 minutes on fast testnets like Seoulnet, or ~2 days on Ghostnet)
+> * Your baker has been inactive beyond the inactivity period (2 cycles - about 40 minutes on 20 minute cycle testnets like Tallinnnet, or longer on standard-cycle testnets)
 > * Your baking rights have stopped appearing in the schedule
 >
 > Check your baking rights schedule to confirm if re-registration is needed.